dineshreddynaredla/react-book-repo/patterns/hooks.md

 This means we give it an initial value of 0.
 What happens next is that we get an array back that we do a destructuring on.
 Let's examine that closer:
 > const [counter, setCounter] = useState(0);

 Ok, we name the first value in the array `counter` and the second value `setCounter`.
-The first value is the actual value that we can showcase and the second value `setCounter()` is a function that we can invoke and thereby change the value of `counter`.
+The first value is the actual value that we can showcase in our `render` method.
+The second value `setCounter()` is a function that we can invoke and thereby change the value of `counter`.
 So in a sense, `setCounter(3)` is equivalent to writing:
 > this.setState({ counter: 3 })

 Just to ensure we understand how to use it fully let's create a few more states: